telicent-oss/telicent-lib/docs/error-handling.md

 body and all original headers intact.
 Additionally, the exception message will be present in a `Dead-Letter-Reason` header.

-Automatic initialisation of the dead letter queue sink can be disabled by setting the configuration variable `DISABLE_DLQ` to 'true'.

 ### Manually managing a Dead Letter Queue

-It is possible to manually configure and manage a dead letter queue.
+It is also possible to manually configure and manage a dead letter queue.
 This is required when using a mapper or projector with a source that is not a `KafkaSource`.

 You must initialise your own sink to the dead letter queue and provide that to the mapper or projector.